Learn More About the Cadet Program

 A: You will learn about the principles of flight, survival, teamwork and much more.
 You will make new friends and experience new and exciting challenges.
 Many successful Canadians such as Colonel Chris Hadfield (first Canadian astronaut to take command of the International Space Station), Myriam Bedard, Captain Marc Garneau, Rick Mercer, and actors Timothy Dalton & Jim Carey are all former cadets.

 Q: Does this mean I will have to join the Canadian Armed Forces?

 A: Absolutely not.
 This is a civilian organization which fosters youth leadership, physical fitness and active citizenship, with the assistance of Canadian Armed Forces personnel.

 A: There is no direct cost.
 There is an expectation that cadets participate in and contribute to fundraising activities throughout the year.
 The funds generated are necessary in order to run the program.

 Q: Who instructs the cadets?

-A: Cadets learn from members of the Cadet Instructor Cadre (CIC), Canadian Armed Forces officers who are trained to instruct and supervise youth.
+A: Cadets learn from senior cadets and members of the Cadet Instructor Cadre (CIC), Canadian Armed Forces officers who are trained to instruct and supervise youth.
 In some cases, civilian instructors (CIs) or civilian volunteers (CVs) are called upon to assist.

 Q: How are adult leaders screened before they are allowed to work with cadets?